DavidPaulWilson/CEG-4120-Group-4/Preliminary Schedule.md

 | :----------: | -----------: |
 | 1/25/21  | 2/15/21    |
 1. Create blank 15x15 game board
-2. Create 'bag' with 100 letter tiles & their score value
+1. Create 'bag' with 100 letter tiles & their score value
-3. On first login, ask a user their name, max of 4 players
+1. On first login, ask a user their name, max of 4 players
-4. User can drag and drop tiles to a free space on the board
+1. User can drag and drop tiles to a free space on the board
-5. Tiles already played in previous turns cannot be moved
+1. Tiles already played in previous turns cannot be moved
-6. "Submit" button to play tiles
+1. "Submit" button to play tiles
-7. Check if word played is valid
+1. Check if word played is valid
-8. Rotate active player once word is played
+1. Rotate active player once word is played
+1. Validate all tiles are in a playable spot (connected to existing tiles)
+1. Game can be played over the web

 ## Milestone 3 - Monopoly Startup
 | Start Date     | End Date     |
 | :----------: | -----------: |
 | 2/16/21  | 3/9/21    |
 1. Create game board, with names for each space
-2. User can pick a game icon/piece (depends if we do 2D or 3D)
+1. User can pick a game icon/piece (depends if we do 2D or 3D)
-3. Player can roll dice and move their piece that many spaces
+1. Player can roll dice and move their piece that many spaces
-4. Give player starting money
+1. Give player starting money
-5. Set up Bank with deed cards
+1. Set up Bank with deed cards
 1. Display users current money
 1. Allow user to buy properties if not owned
 1. User has to pay property owner if space landed on is owned
+1. Game can be played over the web

 ## Milestone 4 - Scrabble finalizing
 | Start Date     | End Date     |
 | :----------: | -----------: |
 | 3/10/21  | 3/24/21    |
+1. Add special tiles (double word, triple letter, etc)
+1. Make the first word played has one letter in the middle tile
+1. Game over sequence when there are no more tile
+1. Add "pass" button
 1.

 ## Milestone 5 - Monopoly finalizing
 | Start Date     | End Date     |